sarobinson2011/ethernaut-brownie/README.md

         This is also stored in the AlienCodex storage, along with contact and codex.

-        In Solidity, when contract one inherits from contract two, the inherited state variables (from the contract two) are stored at the beginning of contract one, occupying storage slots from 0 onward.
-Contract one's own state variables are stored after the inherited state variables.
+        In Solidity, when contract #1 inherits from contract #2, the inherited state variables (from the contract two) are stored at the beginning of contract #1, occupying storage slots from 0 onward.
+Contract #1's own state variables are stored after the inherited state variables.

+        If the variable type is dynamic e.g. dynamic array, mapping, then the values are stored at addresses based on the keccak hash of the slot:

+        - keccak256(slot#) + (index * elementSize)  -->  for arrays
+        - keccak256(key, slot#)                     -->  for mappings